-- Candidates must complete a Graduation Application six months prior to their planned graduation date and pay the non-refundable \$300 Graduation Fee in the term they plan to graduate. - Candidates must have completed all coursework and assignments by the week prior to Commencement. - Candidates must have attained a minimum cumulative GPA of 2.60 for all coursework applied to the degree, including transfer credits. - Candidates must meet DCC residency requirements (described below). - Candidates must have completed their studies within the maximum timeframe for completing degrees (described below). - Candidates must have completed any required departmental and institutional quality assessments, such as student satisfaction surveys or exit interviews. - Candidates must have fulfilled all financial obligations to the College related to student accounts, financial aid (including exit counseling), library, and other departments.
+- Candidates must complete a Graduation Application six months prior to their planned graduation date and pay the non-refundable Graduation Fee in the term they plan to graduate. - Candidates must have completed all required coursework, assignments, and/or competencies by the week prior to Commencement.

+- Candidates must have attained a minimum cumulative GPA of 2.60 for all coursework applied to the degree, including transfer credits.
+For competency-based programs, candidates must have demonstrated all required competencies to the faculty's satisfaction. - Candidates must meet DCC residency requirements (described below). - Candidates must have completed their studies within the maximum timeframe for completing degrees (described below). - Candidates must have completed any required departmental and institutional quality assessments, such as student satisfaction surveys or exit interviews. - Candidates must have fulfilled all financial obligations to the College related to student accounts, financial aid (including exit counseling), library, and other departments.
 All financial obligations and academic issues from previous terms must be resolved by April 1 prior to Commencement.
-DCC will not release official transcripts until students have settled all financial accounts with all departments of the College. - Candidates must be "in good standing" with the College, having met both the academic requirements and community standards.
+DCC will not release diplomas or allow participation in graduation ceremonies until students have settled all financial accounts with all departments of the College. - Candidates must be "in good standing" with the College, having met both the academic requirements and community standards.
 No student may graduate from DCC while on academic or disciplinary probation or suspension.